If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-Don't take these reasons to the extreme.
-I'm not advising you keep your checking account balance at the bare minimum; just keep things in perspective.
 Like many aspects of your financial life, it's about avoiding extremes.
 Don't stress whether you want to keep a checking account balance of one month's expenses vs. three month's expenses.
 But don't keep all your money in a checking account when it could be earning interest elsewhere.

 Here are some other questions we've answered: